You can still eat out

 Even fast-food places are starting to offer vegan options on their menus.
-In select restaurants, Mexican chain Chipotle serves Sofritas, a shredded, organic tofu cooked with chipotle chiles and roasted poblanos.
-National chain Tropical Smoothie Cafe will substitute plant-based protein Beyond Meat (which shreds up like cooked chicken) in all salads and sandwiches at no extra cost.
-New York-based chain Fresh & Co., which also serves the “Vegan ‘Unchicken‘” says that items with it are among the most popular on its menu and even meat-eaters are opting for it.
+Chipotle serves Sofritas, a shredded, organic tofu cooked with chipotle chiles and roasted poblanos.
+Tropical Smoothie Cafe will substitute plant-based protein Beyond Meat (which shreds up like cooked chicken) in all salads and sandwiches at no extra cost.
 You can find other choices on this comprehensive list from PETA.

 Vegan versions of your beloved recipes will inevitably have different tastes and textures from what you are used to.
-Instead create other go-tos, or try to incorporate similar flavors in new dishes.
+Instead, create other go-tos, or try to incorporate similar flavors in new dishes when learning how to become vegan with your cooking.
 “I began experimenting with ‘transition foods’ to help quell the cravings for cheese and dairy,” says Bechter.
-“When I realized that I could still make some of my favorite recipes with non-dairy alternatives, like pizza, macaroni & cheese, or grilled cheese sandwiches, it became easier for me to cut out the dairy habit.”
-(See our picks of over 20 vegan comfort food recipes here.)
+“When I realized that I could still make some of my favorite recipes with non-dairy alternatives, like pizza, macaroni and cheese, or grilled cheese sandwiches, it became easier for me to cut out the dairy habit.”